 Whether litigating or transacting, Rose resolves complex commercial real estate issues involving riverfront development, public-private partnerships, title claims, or land use applications.

 Focusing on commercial real estate development and land title, Rose is currently the lead counsel for land use and development issues for the re-development of the corner of Loyola Avenue and Poydras Street.
 This location is the gateway to the New Orleans sports and entertainment district, including the Mercedes-Benz Superdome and the Smoothie King Center.
-The new six-story building will be the New Orleans home of Dave and Buster's, with retail shopping and parking.
+The new six-story building is the New Orleans home of Dave and Buster's, with retail shopping and parking.

 At present, Rose’s real estate group is also guiding the renovation and re-development of the historic Maison Hospitaliere property, occupying more than half of a square in the heart of the French Quarter, into luxury condominiums.